v-fox/live_opensuse_hsf/README.md

   * yate-qt4 (lots of features with no GUI for them)
   * jitsi (Jack-of-all-trades and JAVA-fatass)
 * multimedia
+  * Tano (vlc-based IP TV player but TV is bad for ya)
   * SMplayer GUI for mpv & mplayer (allows extreme fine-tuning but is full of legacy code)
   * VLC (the king of media players but it's interface sucks)
   * QMPlay2 (vlc-like player with better GUI but without JACK support)